 Coffee plunger parts explained

 Before we get into the detail about how it works and tips to make the best brew, let’s explore the plunger itself.
 Plungers are pretty simple to use because they are comprised of just two parts – the beaker and the piston.
+Our best coffee plungers can be found here.

 The beaker is usually made of glass or plastic and looks similar to that of a science beaker.
 The difference is that it comes equipped with a metal or plastic handle on the beaker’s side to make pouring the coffee easy.